The next chapter in a successful story

 While energy consumption of each station is reduced significantly by maximising daylight and using LED lighting, sustainability is helped by a set of on-site wind turbines.
 Their original, elegant design echoes the organic forms of the canopy.

 The Adaptable Energeering concept is also apparent in tangible form.
-The Totem is designed to deconstruct, allowing maintenance to carried out safely at ground level.
+The Totem is designed to deconstruct, allowing maintenance to be carried out safely at ground level.